Nyveon/CC3002-Scrabble/README.md

 For running programs, there is an abstract SyntaxTree.
 The tree is made of nodes.
 Every node can be evaluated, which will return a ScrabbleVariable described above.
-Important note: if a node can't be evaluated (for example, because of invalid types in the operation), it will return null.
+Important note: if a node can't be evaluated (for example, because of invalid model.types in the operation), it will return null.
-There are 3 different types of nodes:
+There are 3 different model.types of nodes:

 ### End Nodes
 When evaluated, they simply return the value stored within them.